open-simulation-platform/cosim-cli/README.md

 How to build
 ------------

-The tools and steps required to build CSE CLI are more or less the same as those required for cse-core, so we refer to the [cse-core README] for this information.
+The tools and steps required to build `cosim` are more or less the same as those required for libcosim, so we refer to the [libcosim README] for this information.
 There are some noteworthy differences, though:

   * Conan is a *mandatory* requirement for the time being.